For Fuel and Food

 Cassava Seedling Innovation

-In partnership with the International Institute of Tropical Agriculture, our Centre for Cassava Excellence supplies farms and outgrowers with certified, drought and disease tolerant cassava seedlings that deliver high yields on marginal land.
+In partnership with the International Institute of Tropical Agriculture, our Centre for Cassava Excellence supplies certified, disease-free, drought-tolerant seedlings to farms and outgrowers, locking in the yields a 15-million-litre biorefinery demands.

 Women-Centred Growth